-Of all the ways to express your Irish side, traditional Irish clothing may be the most personal and flexible.
+Of all the ways to express your Irish side, traditional Irish clothing may be the most personal, creative and flexible.

 Whether you choose to include clothing from Ireland in your wedding theme or to wear a humorous Irish t-shirt on St. Patrick's Day, the options for expressing your Irish side through clothing are endless.

 Here you will have a chance to learn a little bit about Irish clothing, both traditional and modern.

 Historians know little about the very early Irish clothing.

 The Celts of early Ireland had no written word, so everything learned of their early clothing was from the records of the words or Greek and Roman writers.